IALSA/ialsa-2015-portland-stencil/documentation/repo-files.md

 * data/                                                   # documenting the data used in this project
     * shared/                                             # data shared and committed to the repo
     * unshared/                                           # sound very much like the data unshared
-* data-unshared/                                          # data created but not shared or committed to the repo
         * derived/                                        # files produced from the code we right
         * raw/                                            # files that come from the researcher/client
         * contents.md                                     # description of data-unshared (list of unshared files)
 * IALSA-2015-portland-mirror/                             # Copied documents/files from IALSA-2015-Portland
 * libs/                                                   # global resources for reports and web
     * css/                                                # customize the appearance of HTML produced by RMarkdown